Stable CRAN version

 cov_all <- package_coverage(type = "all")

-This flexibility lets you check not just your test suite but also whether your examples and vignettes actually run without errors.
+This flexibility lets you check your test suite, your examples, and your vignettes — all independently — to confirm each type of code actually runs without errors.

 The report() function generates an interactive HTML report that lets you browse through your code and see exactly which lines are covered: